forgxyz/flipside/README.md

 # flipside
-dbt Model repository for work done with Flipside Crypto
+dbt Model repository for work done with flipside tables

-## TODO
- - wormhole volume table
-    - usd for comp
-        - bring in oracle
-        - adjust symbol for lookup

-- wormhole id table
- - add wh_token_id to cross reference terra address w wormhole id
- - add 'base symbol' for oracle ease